 4.3.
 Changing the Seam Version

 To upgrade or downgrade your projects Seam version use the facet preferences.
-You should right-click your project and choose Project Facets category.
+You should right-click your project, open its Properties and choose Project Facets category.
 Next select Seam and change its version to needed one.